qcri-social/AIDR/Objectives-and-User-Needs.md

+This document describes the strategic direction of AIDR in terms of objectives and user needs.

 # Objectives

-The objective of AIDR (Artificial Intelligence for Disaster Response) is to provide a platform to collect and classify in real-time a large amount of user-generated messages during humanitarian crises.
+The objective of AIDR is to provide a platform to collect and classify in real-time a large amount of user-generated messages during humanitarian crises.
 The platform applies human intelligence (crowdsourcing) and machine intelligence (machine learning) to perform these tasks.
 This platform is provided as a service via a website, and as free and open source software.

 The main success metrics of AIDR are: